 First: the milk.
 Please do not use skim milk.
 Fat is a key part of what makes hot chocolate taste good, and frankly, the end product won’t end up being low-fat anyway.
 Use at least 2 percent (some recipes even say to use half and half or cream) for a richer taste.

 Second: the cocoa powder.
 In most grocery stores, you’ll find both “dutch” and “unsweetened natural” varieties.
 Dutched (or dutch-processed) cocoa has been washed with a potassium carbonate solution that neutralizes its acidity.
-What difference does that make?
-For a recipe like hot chocolate, it doesn't matter so much.
 Dutched cocoa has a more mellow flavor, while natural cocoa will be a bit more astringent.
+That doesn’t make much of a difference for hot chocolate.

 As for the chocolate, feel free to use a milk chocolate if you don’t like the more intense flavor of the semi-sweet variety.
 Serious chocoholics can use a darker chocolate, but frankly, the cocoa powder adds a lot of deep chocolate flavor already, so be careful that you don’t end up with a too-intense beverage.
 As for the form, you can use squares or chips, but chips will be easier to mix in.